Summer Movie Night

 All are welcome to this nonprofessional, self-supporting, multiracial, apolitical gathering of individuals looking to do something about their drinking problem.

 A monthly meeting of the Cross of Grace Stephen Ministers for continuing education and support for their ministry.
-This is a closed meeting for the ministry caregivers.
 Please contact Carla Hopkins or Linda Sevier if you would like additional information about this ministry and/or if you, or someone you love, are in need of a Care Giver.

 All are welcome to this nonprofessional, self-supporting, multiracial, apolitical gathering of individuals looking to do something about their drinking problem.